Updated: December 2022

 Your privacy matters to us.
 Whether you are an employee, contractor, existing customer or a new user, we understand that your information has to be protected.
 Not only because we are bound by the Australian Privacy Act.
 Or because some of you may be affected by the regulation in other countries.
 But because your information is precious.

 The policy explains why and when we collect your personal information, and what we do with it.
 It also tells you how you can access and update that information.

 It’s simple.
 We collect information to provide better services to our customers.

 This can happen when you sign up for a service.
 We will collect information such as your name (including company names and relevant individuals), email, ABN, address, phone number, email address, details of the services provided to you and potential future services and payment details.
 We may also collect information when you email us or respond to surveys or other communications.
-We supply some of our services through resellers and they will also provide customer information to us.
+We supply some of our services through resellers or as a contractor and they will also provide customer information to us.

 How we use your information

 If you contact us, we will use your information to provide support.
 From time to time, we will also need to notify you of maintenance windows, system changes and other matters that may affect your service.
 We also use your information for sales (including approaching you for new services and refreshing your current services), billing purposes and credit control.
 When your service term ends, we will need to send you renewal notices or extensions.
 These are just some of the ways we use your information.

 We may use your information to measure your experiences of our services, improve existing services, develop new services and perform research and analysis associated with your services.
 We also use the information to provide you with special offers and promotions, newsletters or invitations to events.

 All our marketing communications will contain an unsubscribe function.
 You can use that function to opt out of our marketing at any time.